-Greenvale School recognises that sometimes people who want to cause harm to students actively seek employment that provides them access to young people.
+Greenvale School recognises that sometimes people who want to cause harm to children actively seek employment that provides them access to young people.

-The school will protect our students from having to come into contact with people with the propensity to cause harm by thorough and rigorous scrutiny of all applications.
+The school will protect our pupils from having to come into contact with people with the propensity to cause harm by thorough and rigorous scrutiny of all applications.
 We will:

-- Verify applicant's identity - Check applicant's qualifications/experience/ employment/history - Obtain professional and character references - Check applicant's health and physical capacity to undertake the job - Hold a face-to-face interview for all candidates with at least one member of the Greenvale School panel who has attended safer recruitment training

-- Ensure all adults in regulated activity with the students have a enhanced DBS check and barred list check. - Make staff aware of their contractual, legal, administrative and pastoral responsibilities.
-A key document to support staff's understanding in this area is 'Keeping Children Safe in Education' (2021) which will be made available to all staff.
+- Verify applicant's identity - Check applicants qualifications/experience/ employment/history - · Obtain professional and character references - Check applicant's health and physical capacity to undertake the job - Hold a face-to-face interview for all candidates with at least one member of the [SCHOOL] panel who has attended safer recruitment training - Ensure all adults in regulated activity with the children have been DBS checked and barred list checked. - Make staff aware of their contractual, legal, administrative and pastoral responsibilities.
+A key document to support staff's understanding in this area is 'Keeping Children Safe in Education' (2022) which will be made available to all staff.

-In recruiting and appointing staff, the Headteacher and the School's Governing body have key responsibilities to create a culture of safe recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might abuse students.
+In recruiting and appointing staff, the Headteacher and the School's Governing body have key responsibilities to create a culture of safe recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might abuse children.